In line with the current guidance, the Student Advice & Support Office has changed how we offer our service.

 - Mental Health

-Everyone can face times when they need a bit of help for their mental health.
+Everyone can face times when they need a bit of help for their mental health, especially during these hard times.
 Information about useful self-help resources can be found on the Counselling Services self-help pages.

 If you are worried you are experiencing some difficulties that are impacting on your wellbeing in an area of your life e.g. relationships, work, studies, confidential student counselling service appointments can be arranged by contacting the Counselling Service.

-If you have a persistent mental health condition or are worried that you are experiencing a serious deterioration in your mental health please come along to the Student Advice and Support Office where you will be offered support and guidance, linking in with specialist support internally and externally to the University of Aberdeen.
+If you have a persistent mental health condition or are worried that you are experiencing a serious deterioration in your mental health please contact your local GP, NHS24 or call 999.

 The Student Counselling Service offers short-term counselling provision and, additionally, can help to signpost students to longer-term or specialist support resources, as appropriate.